Skein (3+1)-TQFTs from Non-Semisimple Ribbon Categories: Introduction

-As already mentioned, the $(3+1)$-TQFT of this paper has different qualities depending on the new notions of the category $\cat$, see Figure \ref{F:Representation}.
+As already mentioned, the $(3+1)$-TQFT of this paper has different qualities depending on the new notions of the category $\cat$, see Figure~\ref{F:Representation}.
 The most general notion we consider is called a \emph{chromatic non-degenerate} category.

-Theorem \ref{T:S} says such a category gives rise to a non-compact $(3+1)$-TQFT.
+Theorem~\ref{T:S} says such a category gives rise to a non-compact $(3+1)$-TQFT.
 Here non-compact means we only consider cobordisms whose connected components all have non-empty sources and so we do not consider $0$-handles.
-Therefore this construction associates morphisms to $k$-handles, for $k=1,2,3,4$ as described above.
+Therefore, this construction associates morphisms to $k$-handles, for $k=1,2,3,4$ as described above.
 To extend this TQFT to all cobordisms the category must satisfy a stronger condition, namely it should be \emph{chromatic compact}.
-We show that if we make further restrictions on the category we can characterize the corresponding TQFTs: the $(3+1)$-TQFT is invertible if and only if $\cat$ is \emph{factorizable} which is a generalization of factorizability of finite ribbon tensor categories, see Theorem \ref{T:invertible}.
+We show that if we make further restrictions on the category we can characterize the corresponding TQFTs: the $(3+1)$-TQFT is invertible if and only if $\cat$ is \emph{factorizable} which is a generalization of factorizability of finite ribbon tensor categories, see Theorem~\ref{T:invertible}.

-In Section \ref{S:Examples} we consider several examples.
-First, in Subsection \ref{SS:ExSS} we consider the semi-simple case.
-Then in Subsection \ref{SS:Ex-sl2} we make some computation for the TQFT associated to finite dimensional versions of quantum $\slt$ at root of unity.
-In many cases, the associated category is shown to be chromatic compact but not factorizable.
-At $8r$\textsuperscript{th} root of unity, the category is twist degenerate and $\TSkein_\cat(\CP^2)=0$ but even then, $\TSkein_\cat(S^2\times S^2)\neq 0$, so this example cannot detect exotic pairs.
-But it is our hope that other examples of categories $\cat$ might yield interesting invariants through our construction.
-Finally, in Subsection \ref{SS:Ex-chp}, we conclude with a toy example in characteristic $p$ showing the existence of chromatic non-degenerate categories which fail to be chromatic compact.

-It is natural to ask if the construction of this paper is an explicit construction in dimension four of the work of Kevin Walker and David Reutter announced in \cite{Walker2021}.
-Indeed we expect that the TQFTs we describe can be extended down to the point using skein theory.
-It has been shown by Brochier, Jordan, Safronov and Snyder in \cite{BJSS} that a (possibly non-semisimple) modular category $\cat$ is fully dualizable as an object of the Morita 4-category of braided tensor categories.
-We expect that our construction recovers the 3-4-part of the fully extended theory associated with $\cat$ by the Cobordism Hypothesis.
-It is also expected there that a finite tensor category with semi-simple M\"uger center is fully dualizable, and this seems to correspond to our chromatic compact case.